bbbradsmith/hatariB/README.md

 If unsuccessful, you might look at [build.yml](.github/workflows/build.yml) which runs the Github Actions builds for ideas.

+If unsuccessful because the system is out of memory (may look like a ["fatal error" of GCC](https://github.com/bbbradsmith/hatariB/issues/11)), try setting the MULTITHREAD variable to empty:
+* `make full MULTITHREAD=`

 See [DEVELOP.md](DEVELOP.md) for more details.

 ## Notes